 The NEJM study also raised important questions about durability regarding psilocybin as a treatment for Depression.
 At 3 weeks, psilocybin showed a significant benefit over placebo but at the 12-week market, the difference between groups had largely disappeared.

-This suggests psilocybin may deliver a short-term antidepressant effect—but without clear evidence of sustained remission, patients may be left chasing repeated high-dose psychedelic sessions, each with its own risks and burdens.
+The JAMA Psychiatry study compounds these concerns: with outcomes measured primarily over just 4 weeks, there is simply no evidence from that trial of sustained remission.
+Taken together, both studies suggest that psilocybin may deliver a short-term antidepressant effect—but without clear evidence of sustained remission, patients pursuing NYC psilocybin therapy may be left chasing repeated high-dose psychedelic sessions, each with its own risks and burdens.

 By contrast, TMS has well-documented long-term efficacy, with many patients experiencing remission that lasts months to years, especially with maintenance sessions in between.
 Spravato, when administered on an ongoing schedule, has similarly demonstrated sustained benefit in large trials.